iraola/te-orig-fortran/README.md

 # Personal Notes

-EXECUTION
+## EXECUTION

-Open the terminal (cmd) and go to the address where the fortran files to be executed are located.
+Open the terminal (cmd) and go to the address where the fortran files are located.
 To run 'g77' you may need to source the compiler in the windows PATH and, of course, to have installed the g77 compiler before.

 Perform the command:
 ```bash